gonstr/rig/README.md

 ## Using the templating engine without rig.yaml

-When template files are stored locally rig can be used without rig.yaml if template path is supplied with `--path`:
+Rig can be used without rig.yaml if manifest path is set with `--path`:

 ```
 rig build --path manifests/prod --value ingress.host=my-app.prod.com